uuid-rs/uuid/README.md

 let id = Uuid::new_v4();
 ```

-If you have a UUID value you can use it inline:
+If you have a UUID value, you can use its string literal form inline:

 ```rust
 use uuid::{uuid, Uuid};